ISM6562-Big-Data/TEAM_DATA_MINERS/Final-Project-Implementing-schema-using-HIVE/Final Project-Implementing-schema-using-HIVE.md

 **Challenges Addressed:**

-**Geospatial Data Handling:** One of the challenges we navigated was the effective representation and storage of geospatial data, which often requires precise data types and storage considerations.
+**Geospatial Data Handling:** One of the challenges was the effective representation and storage of geospatial data (lattitude and longitude), which often requires precise data types and storage considerations.

 **Data Import Workflow:** Importing data from CSV and ensuring its correctness in Hive presented a learning curve, necessitating attention to detail in schema mapping and data transformation.

 #### Table: Driver

-The Driver table is a key part of our transportation data model in Hive, designed to store detailed information about drivers, crucial for both operational management and analytical purposes.
+The Driver table is a key part of our transportation data model, designed to store detailed information about drivers.
+This table is crucial for both operational management and analytical purposes.

-**Process Outline:**

-**Designing the Schema:**
-We identified the essential attributes of a driver that need to be captured, based on our RDBMS schema and the nature of the queries we anticipate.

 **HiveQL Table Definition:**
 The following HiveQL statement was crafted to define the Driver table in our Hive database.